 5G | NO |

-Qualcomm Snapdragon 662 is a good processor and it can handle almost all the games without any problem, so there won’t be any problem while playing games.
-You will be able to play games like COD Mobile at Medium Graphics.
+Qualcomm Snapdragon 662 is a good processor and it can handle almost all games without any problem, so there won’t be any problems while playing games.
+You will be able to play games like COD Mobile with Medium Graphics.

 As I said, the chipset is good enough to handle games but when it’s game to closing and opening apps, you will see frame drop here and there and it’s all because of the MIUI 12.
 This is a heavy UI with tons of customization and I feel, POCO needs to optimize the UI.